-In summary, the trends in seabird abundance do not represent support for either the collapse or non-collapse hypothesis as other variables, such as removal of gill nets in the inshore area, had a larger impact on seabird survival.
+In summary, the trends in seabird abundance do not provide support for either the collapse or non-collapse hypothesis as other variables, such as removal of gill nets in the inshore area, had a larger impact on seabird survival.
 However, seasonal seabird dietary information does support the hypothesis of capelin collapse as it refutes the hypothesis of capelin as an inshore year-round resident.

 Zooplankton response: Calanus finmarchicus abundance

-Given the magnitude of the collapse of capelin, Frank et al. expected to see a significant increase in their main prey prey, Calanus finmarchicus (Dalpadado & Mowbray 2013),.
-Frank et al. used the continuous plankton recorder (CPR) data to estimate C. finmarchicus abundance pre- and post-1991 in the NL region.
-However, the usefulness of CPR data for the Northwest Atlantic has been called into question in the literature.
+B and given the magnitude of the capelin collapse, Frank et al. expected a significant increase in their main prey prey, Calanus finmarchicus (Dalpadado & Mowbray 2013).
+They used the continuous plankton recorder (CPR) data to estimate C. finmarchicus abundance pre- and post-1991 in the NL region.
+However, the usefulness of CPR data for the Northwest Atlantic has been questioned .
 Head and Pepin (2010) noted that only two years between 1960-1978 had more than 8 months of observations over the Grand Banks sections of the CPR sampling (corresponding to Area E9 used by Frank et al.), and inconsistencies in the course of the survey tracks from ships-of-opportunity resulted in uneven sampling of different water masses (Pepin et al. 2011).
 Furthermore, there was a substantial reduction in CPR mileage towed in the 1980s with a contraction of monitoring to 20° W in the eastern Atlantic (Reid et al. 2003).
 During this decade, monitoring science fell out of favour (Reid et al. 2003).
-Other researchers have looked at the CPR data as a potential data source for productivity levels in the NL region, but the large CPR data gap in the region from 1979-1990 precluded its use in a recent capelin study (Mullowney et al. 2016).
+Other researchers have looked at the CPR data as a potential source for productivity levels in the NL region, but the large CPR data gap in the region from 1979-1990 precluded its use in a recent capelin study (Mullowney et al. 2016).

-Since 1999, Fisheries and Oceans Canada has run the Atlantic Zonal Monitoring Program (AZMP) in three regions in eastern Canada: Scotian Shelf, Gulf of St. Lawrence, and Newfoundland and Labrador.
+Since 1999, Fisheries and Oceans Canada has run the Atlantic Zonal Monitoring Program (AZMP) in three regions in eastern Canada: Scotian Shelf, Gulf of St. Lawrence, and NL.
 The AZMP program collects physical, chemical and biological data at stations along 14 oceanographic transects during offshore spring and fall cruises (see Pepin et al. 2015 for details).
 The yearly changes in densities of C. finmarchicus based on AZMP surveys are highly significant for the four main sections across the Newfoundland Shelf, and range from 3 to 70-fold changes in abundance from 1999-2015 (Pepin et al. 2017).
 However, there has been a sustained decrease in C. finmarchicus biomass since 2013, which is consistent with the decrease in the spring acoustic index of capelin biomass in recent years (DFO 2018).

 In summary, neither the CPR nor AZMP data can be used to support or reject the hypothesis of a capelin stock collapse.
 The AZMP data does, however, support the hypothesis that bottom-up processes are driving capelin survival in the NL region (Buren et al. 2014a, Obradovich et al. 2014, Murphy et al. 2018).